robotics-upo/nix_simulator/README.md

 ### Instalation steps:

-We provide you with a handy installation script, which is found in scripts/install.bash.
+We provide you with a handy installation script, which is automatically called when doing a catkin make.
+It can be found at scripts/ folder.

-You have to call it with the root location of the target catkin workspace to be installed in.
-It should be called from a regular user account with sudo priviledges.

-Example:
+To invoke it just perform a catkin_make in the workspace where it is downloaded

 ```
-scripts/install.bash ~/catkin_ws
+roscd
+cd ..
+catkin_make
 ```

 It will install the required packages, download or pull this repository into the selected workspace, build it.
 Finally, it will download the necessary mesh mesources if needed.